dwn/continua/README.md

 Now we will create the background service that converts SVG font files into OTF files

-Go to Cloud Run, and create a service
+Go to Cloud Run and create a service

 Choose a service name